When Can You Sue a Business for Discrimination Based on Sexual Orientation or Gender Identity?

 Is There Protection for Consumers Under State or Local Laws?

-If you happen to live in a state that has laws or regulations prohibiting discrimination on the basis of sexual orientation or gender identity in public spaces, your best course of action is to reach out to an LGBTQ+-friendly attorney who can evaluate your case and provide you with options.
-Keep in mind, though, that many non-discrimination laws only provide injunctive relief.
-That means a business might be stopped from engaging in discriminatory practices in the future, but you won't necessarily be awarded any money for the discrimination you experienced.
+If you live in a state that with laws or regulations prohibiting discrimination on the basis of sexual orientation or gender identity in public spaces, your best course of action is to reach out to an LGBTQ+-friendly attorney who can evaluate your case and provide you with options.

-Non-Legal Options for Consumers
+Non-Legal Options for LGBTQ+ Consumers

-If you don't live in a state that prohibits sexual orientation or gender identity discrimination in private businesses operating in public spaces, or if you simply don't want to deal with the legal system, that doesn't mean you don't have any options.
+If you don't live in a state that prohibits sexual orientation or gender identity discrimination in private businesses operating in public spaces, or if you don't want to deal with the legal system, that doesn't mean you don't have options.

 If you're more interested in creating change across the board, you can run for local office.
 You don't have to have a background in politics or law to run for office, and you might be surprised by how much of a difference your voice makes in establishing policies and laws that are more inclusive of the LGBTQ+ community.